jayeshshimpi110920/Security-Notes/Topic/OS Command Injection.md

 ## OS Command Injection
 OS command injection is a critical vulnerability that occurs when an attacker is able to execute arbitrary operating system commands on a server or system due to improper input validation in a web application or system.
 This vulnerability typically arises when user-supplied input is directly incorporated into system-level commands without proper sanitization.
+POV : Command Injection: This occurs when an attacker can inject system commands through web forms or parameters, allowing them to execute commands on the server.

 ### Common Scenarios
 * Web Applications: If an application accepts user input and passes it to system commands (e.g., through shell commands or scripts), and if the input is not properly validated or sanitized, an attacker can append malicious commands.